Higher education students

 As proof of solvency, the following documents should be provided by the sponsor who is signing the financial support declaration:

-- if applicable, letter of employment stating type and length of contract (two copies)
+- Recent letter of employment stating type and length of contract (deliverd in the last 6 months)

-- pay slips of the last 3 months (two copies)
+- Pay slips covering the last 3 months

-- bank statements of the last 3 months (two copies)
+- Bank statements covering the last 3 months

 8. An attestation from an academic institution, certifying that the applicant is accepted and/or registered as a regular, full-time student.
 For Fullbright and BAEF scholars, a letter from the sponsoring organization is required.